raspberrypilearning/silly-reminder/en/step_1.md

 When your program runs, you should see your icon appear.

 **Test** Press the `A` button to test the icon that displays on the led.
-Take a note of how long it shows for
+Take note of how long it shows for

 Do the same to test the `B` button.

-**Change** You can change the value in your `pause ms` block to increase or decrease the time the icons are shown for on each button press.
+**Change** You can change the value in your `pause ms` block to increase or decrease the time the icons are shown on each button press.

 --- /task ---